April 22nd: Earth Day, in a Nutshell

 Person Holding World Globe Facing Mountain

-Last updated on April 23rd, 2025
+Last updated on May 11th, 2025

 Earth Day, celebrated every year on April 22nd, is all about raising awareness and taking action to protect the environment.
 It’s a global event that brings together millions of people in over 190 countries to focus on things like pollution, conservation, deforestation, recycling, climate issues, wildlife management, and sustainable living.